maxmilton/reader/README.md

 - Extracts the most meaningful text on any page or from your selection.
 - Shows one word at a time in quick succession with a highlighted focus point.
 - Simple, distraction-free, no-nonsense user interface.
-- Still works when JavaScript is disabled or when you're offline.
+- Still works when JavaScript is disabled or you're offline.
 - Far smaller, faster, and less intrusive than similar tools.
 - No user tracking, tight security, and no unexpected nastiness.